bgoonz/UsefulResourceRepo3.0/DOWNLOAD_ARCHIVE/_GIST/docs/article (15).md.md

 let isWeekend = true;

 if (hour < 10 || hour > 18 || isWeekend) {
-  alert("The office is closed."); // it is the weekend }
+  alert('The office is closed.'); // it is the weekend }
 ```